Yedda Chen

 Yedda Chen 陈彦妃(born February 4, 1984) is a Chinese actress and model.

 Life and education

 She was born in Zhoushan County in Zhejiang Province.
 She studied piano and ballet at school.
 She stands at 173 cm and weighs 48 kg.
 She started her career as a model.
+She has a modest early TV acting career.
 She graduated from Xie Jin of Shanghai Normal University College of film and Television Arts.